pudly/schmopera-hugo/content/articles/steps-forward-for-operas-women-tosca-at-pbo.md

 ---
-title: "Steps forward for opera's women: Tosca at PBO"
+title: "Steps forward for opera&#039;s women: Tosca at PBO"
 ---

 When Tosca falls to her death from atop the Castel Sant'Angelo, the soldiers standing guard look on in shock – all but one, hovering in the background at stage right, who slowly removes his cap.
 It's a small motion, barely noticable amid the high-flying drama of the opera's final scene – but there's meaning in it, too – sadness, horror, and respect – as though to say, If only things had turned out differently.